WE ARE NOT A STORE.

 It’s finance, distribution, grocery chains, insurance and marketing — all reinforcing an industrial framework designed for conglomerate profits not your family's health, or local farmer's independence.

 While sophisticated marketing can make buying “organic” or “local” feel like escape.
 It rarely is.
-Many local farms still depend on that same system — sourcing industrial inputs and selling into industrial markets.
+Many local farms still depend on that same system — sourcing industrial inputs, like seeds and synthetic fertilizers, and then selling into industrial markets.

 Scroll to see how the system works —